MathsJam/mathsjam-site/colophon/index.md

 The diagrams in the page header are inspired by [the book _Groups_, by Georges Papy](https://aperiodical.com/2016/02/maths-object-groups-by-georges-papy/).

+The photo used in the header of the Annual Gathering pages was taken by Steve Kirkby, used with permission.

 Report any issues with this site either to Katie or [on our GitHub repository](https://github.com/MathsJam/mathsjam-site/).